colinlikescode/colinlikescode/README.md

-# Public Portfolio
+# Colin's Public Portfolio

 Welcome!
-This repo is a very new github account for purely for showcasing some of my work.
-My main GitHub (private) holds the bulk of my commits and projects.
+This is a very new github account for purely showcasing some of my favorite work.
+My main GitHub (private) holds the bulk of my commits and projects over the years.
-If you want more details or a deeper commit history, just ask.
+If you want more details on my work, just ask

 ## Projects
-1. **Sample Project 1**
+1. **Arkose Labs Solver**
    A brief overview of what it does.

-2. **Sample Project 2**
+2. **Humanity's Last Exam Solver**
    Another quick description.

-Feel free to explore and contact me for more info!